Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

 \textbf{Consumption in the CEX.} We use CEX interview survey data over 1999-2019 and select a sample of stable married households that mimics closely our baseline selection in the PSID.
 We report details on the sample selection in appendix \ref{SubAppendix::Empirics_CEX}.

 Appendix table \ref{AppTable::PSID_CEX_sample} offers a comparison between the PSID and CEX samples over time.
-The two samples are very close with respect to age, family size, number of children, education, or labor market participation of the wife and the husband.
-Household income is higher in the PSID; BPP noted this and argued that it may be due to the more comprehensive definition of income in the PSID.
-Food expenditure in the PSID is also higher, which is in contrast to BPP who find that food expenditure over the earlier period 1980--1992 is similar across the two surveys.
+The two samples are very close with respect to demographics and labor market participation.
+Household income is higher in the PSID; BPP noted this and argued that it is due to the more comprehensive definition of income in the PSID.
+Food expenditure in the PSID is also higher, in contrast to BPP who find that food expenditure over the earlier period 1980--1992 is similar across the two surveys.
 Consequently, overall consumption in the PSID is, on average, higher by about 25\% than a similarly selected sample in the CEX.

-Appendix figure \ref{AppFigure::Comparison_PSID_CEX} plots the variance, skewness, and kurtosis of \emph{log} consumption in the PSID and CEX samples.
-The patterns for the variance and kurtosis are quite similar in the two surveys over time, though the variance in the PSID is lower and the kurtosis is slightly higher.
-Skewness, however, is markedly different.
-Skewness of log consumption is strongly positive in the PSID, while it is mostly negative in the CEX; the patterns also diverge over time.
-Overall, these statistics suggest that consumption across otherwise similar samples in the PSID and CEX exhibits notable differences over our sample period.
+Appendix figure \ref{AppFigure::Comparison_PSID_CEX} plots the variance, skewness, and kurtosis of \emph{log} consumption in the PSID and CEX.
+The patterns for the variance and kurtosis are similar in the two samples over time, though the variance in the PSID is lower and the kurtosis is slightly higher.
+Skewness of log consumption, however, is markedly different: it is strongly positive in the PSID but mostly negative in the CEX; the patterns also diverge over time.